kawaii-ghost/answerpohenshura/README.md

 # answerpohenshura
 My Solution to https://paiza.jp/poh/enshura

-The C standard is c11 but with c89 style
+Using c11 but with c89 coding style